-Casinomeister is a informational driven business.
-Casinomeister’s community, information, and services proceed any marketing and profit making ventures.
+Casinomeister is an informational-driven business.
+Casinomeister’s community, information, and services proceed any marketing and profit-making ventures.
 We are not motivated by money.

 This industry does not exist because of money, software, or good management or marketing skills – it exists because of the player, and casinos should never forget that.

-There are several needs of a player (obviously, these are not exhaustive) which casinos should always consider when developing any aspect of their business model or introducing any promotions.
+There are several needs of a player (obviously, these are not exhaustive) that casinos should always consider when developing any aspect of their business model or introducing any promotions.